All Episodes

 Well, I keep hearing that too.

-You know, the the we need to get cooperation.
+You know, we need to get cooperation.

-We're not going to get cooperation from any country no matter what we do, if they're predisposed to hate George Bush, or if they're predisposed to be biased toward the United Nations.
+We're not going to get cooperation from any country, no matter what we do, if they're predisposed to hate George Bush or if they're predisposed to be biased toward the United Nations.

 World War II, yeah, we had allies.